Friday, February 26, 2010

 Remember when we Democrats used to wear those cute buttons that said things like “This is not a Patriot Act”?
 We wore those to protest George W. Bush and the passage of the Patriot Act.
 Many of our compatriots at the time demonstrated passionately against the Patriot Act.
 We Democrats were angry and protested on issues such as privacy rights.
 Democratic leaders denounced George W. Bush and the Republicans and their “tyrannies”.
 Oh how we Democrats protested and stomped our feet and swore never ending hatred of what we denounced as the improperly named “Patriot Act”.

-Yesterday, by a voice vote (which requires unanimous consent, meaning not a single Dimocrat objected to approve without having to record the vote so Senators could be held accountable) the overwhelmingly Dimocratic U.S. Senate voted to
+Yesterday, by a voice vote (which requires unanimous consent, meaning not a single Dimocrat objected to approve without having to record the vote so Senators could be held accountable) the overwhelmingly Dimocratic U.S. Senate voted to extend the Patriot Act.

 In agreeing to pass the bill, Senate Democrats retreated from adding new privacy protections to the USA Patriot Act.
 The Senate approved the bill on a voice vote with no debate.
 It now goes to the House.